National Federation of the Blind Statement on Delta's New Service Animal Policy

 Travelers without guide dogs are not required to plan their travel forty-eight hours in advance.

 Furthermore, guide dog users will no longer be able to fly Delta in family, medical, or other emergencies.
 We believe that this forty-eight hour requirement is both unnecessary and unlawful.

 We are asking for an urgent meeting with Delta and stand ready to work with it and other airlines to craft fair and reasonable policies to address the concerns of air carriers, their personnel, and their passengers, without imposing undue, unsupported, and unlawful hardships on guide dog users.

 The National Federation of the Blind (NFB) is the oldest and largest nationwide organization of blind Americans.

 Founded in 1940, the NFB consists of affiliates, chapters, and divisions in the fifty states, Washington DC, and Puerto Rico.

 The NFB defends the rights of blind people of all ages and provides information and support to families with blind children, older Americans who are losing vision, and more.

 We believe in the hopes and dreams of blind people and work together to transform them into reality.

 Learn more about our many programs and initiatives at www.nfb.org

-*News Release by National Federation of the Blind: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (National Federation of the Blind).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.